About Wilma Bainbridge

 Before coming to the University of Chicago, Dr. Bainbridge was a postdoc at the National Institute of Mental Health, working with Chris Baker at the Laboratory of Brain and Cognition.
 She graduated with her PhD from the Massachusetts Institute of Technology, studying Brain and Cognitive Sciences with Aude Oliva, in MIT's Computer Science Artificial Intelligence Laboratory (CSAIL).
 She began her neuroscience research with Marvin Chun's Visual Neuroscience Laboratory, as a cognitive science student at Yale University.
 She also pursued a related interest in robotics (specifically human-robot interaction) and spent 4 years at Brian Scassellati's Social Robotics Laboratory at Yale, followed by a year-long internship at Masayuki Inaba's JSK Humanoid Robotics Laboratory at the University of Tokyo.

 Wilma also has a great love of travel.
 She has lived in Japan for two years, and has made her way around to several countries since then.
 She also loves learning languages, and enjoys taking on fun translation projects for popular Japanese TV (Reset, Terrace House).
-Her recent hobbies also include beta testing for board game companies.
+Her recent hobbies also include beta testing for board game companies (though hobbies are temporarily on pause as she raises her twin daughters!).

 Note: The photograph used in this header was taken by Wilma spring 2009 during cherry blossom season in Kenrokuen, Kanazawa; heralded as one of the three most beautiful gardens in Japan.